 The court noted that the underlying facts were essentially undisputed (Dayton Pet.
 App.
 196a).
 In the 1951-1952 school year, 77.6% of all the students in the Dayton system attended schools in which one race accounted for 90% or more of the students, and 54.3% of the black students attended four schools that were 100% black (Dayton Pet.
 App.
 197a).
-The faculty at each of the four 100% black schools was 100% black (Dayton Pet.
+The faculty at each or the four 100% black schools was 100% black (Dayton Pet.
 App.
 196a).
 With only one exception, the faculty at all other schools in the system was 100% white (ibid.).
 Until 1951, the Board's explicit policy was to assign no black teacher to a white or mixed classroom (Dayton Pet.
 App.
 195a).
-In 1951 the policy was changed to an the second s ale and a second sec equally unacceptable one of "introduc[ing] negro teachers, gradually, into schools having mixed or white populations when there is evidence that such communities are ready to accept negro teachers" (Dayton Pet.
+In 1951 the policy was changed to an equally unacceptable one of "introduc[ing] negro teachers, gradually, into schools having mixed or white populations when there is evidence that such communities are ready to accept negro teachers" (Dayton Pet.
 App.
 195a n.11).